 European Science Foundation - The ESF is an association of 75 member organisations devoted to scientific research in 30 European countries.
 It was established in 1974 and coordinates a wide range of pan-European scientific initiatives.

-ESF provides the COST Office through a contract with the European Commission.
+It was the legal entity of COST between 2003 and 2014, providing the COST Office in Brussels through a specific contract with the European Commission.

-Early Stage Researcher - is a term used to define a researcher whose career spans less than 8 years between the date of the PhD/doctorate (or similar experience) and the date of involvement in the COST Action.
+Early Stage Researcher - was a term used until 1 January 2015 to define a researcher whose career spun less than 8 years between the date of the PhD/doctorate (or similar experience) and the date of involvement in the COST Action.
 Periods of career leave have to be added to this time span.
+According to the COST Rules valid as of 1 January 2015, the corresponding term refers to Early Career Investigators (ECI).

 COST approved a specific strategy for early stage researchers.